Once payment is received, you will receive an email with instructions on how to attend the meeting through zoom.

 How much does it cost to attend a group?

-There is a small fee to help cover room hire.
-The cost (payable
+There is a small fee to help cover room hire or hosting costs.
+The cost is:

 Is everything I say confidential?